Las Vegas has inspired plenty of myths, legends and lore. Here, though, are a few surprising and actual facts.

 Camels were used as pack animals in Nevada as late as 1870.

-Over 39 million people visit Las Vegas each year.
+More than 41 million people visit Las Vegas each year.

 Seventeen of the 20 biggest hotels in the U.S. are in Las Vegas.